inveniosoftware/training/12-managing-access/README.md

 ```

-3. We add the search class to the configuration
+3. We add the search class to the configuration in `my_site/records/config.py`:

 ```diff